Chameleon: Benchmarking Detection and Backtracking on Commercial-Grade AI-Generated Videos: Chameleon

 \section{Chameleon}

-In this section, we introduce our self-constructed AI-generated dataset, Chameleon, which considers the AI-generated videos' \textbf{scene diversity} and \textbf{domain variety}.
-The construct process for Chameleon is illustrated in Figure \ref{fig:framework}.
-Section 3.1 details the selection of original videos used as the foundation for the dataset.
-Section 3.2 describes the strategy employed to generate synthetic videos from these originals.
-Finally, Section 3.3 presents the division of Chameleon into training, validation, and test sets, accompanied by illustrative examples.
-Algorithms for generating datasets are in Appendix A.
+In this section, we introduce our self-constructed AGVD benchmark, Chameleon, which considers the AI-generated video's scene diversity and domain variety.
+Subsection 3.1 details the selection of source data used for the dataset.
+Subsection 3.2 describes the strategy employed to construct AI-generated videos.
+Finally, Subsection 3.3 outlines the dataset’s overall composition and splitting protocol, emphasizing balanced thematic coverage and a standardized train/validation/test partition to enable fair, systematic evaluation.